49 Free Asset List Templates (Excel) | Personal, Business

 Operating assets

-Operating assets are assets used daily to run the company.
+Operating assets are the ones used daily to run the company.
 They make up the consumables that the company uses to generate income.

 • Cash